 At the very center of the renovation of this property, developed by Saratoga Investors, a Chicago-based real estate development firm, is their commitment to re-establish Lake House as a gem of the Streeterville neighborhood by reflecting this area’s serene and stately qualities.
 Located in Lake Michigan’s curve, Lake House will become a retreat blocks from the hustle and bustle of Chicago’s Magnificent Mile.

 Across its 11 floors, Lake House will provide guests with a combination of traditional rooms, suites, and petite euro units reminiscent of fine European hotels, each designed and furnished to strike a balance between essential and minimal.
-Every guestroom has been thoughtfully planned using the principle of Omotenashi, a Japanese concept of hospitality meaning that every service is from the bottom of the heart – honest, no hiding, no pretending, and readily at hand.
+Every guestroom has been thoughtfully planned using the principle of Omotenashi, a Japanese concept of hospitality, meaning that every service is from the bottom of the heart – honest, no hiding, no pretending, and readily at hand.

-Within an open plan, ground floor public spaces flow freely one to another from hotel lobby to game room to study, each space a new vignette for guests to relish.
+Within an open plan, ground floor public spaces flow freely from one to another, from the hotel lobby to the game room to study, each space a new vignette for guests to relish.
 Appointed with paneled walls and a coffered ceiling that features a custom mural, these communal rooms appeal to a sophisticated traveler while being comfortable enough to put your feet up, read a book, do some work and feel at home.
 Among the hotel amenities are a rooftop balcony with views of the blue waters of Lake Michigan and a second-floor fitness area.